rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 ### Run pipeline after commit

-This patterns runs a pipeline only after you have merged your changes to the main branch.
+This pattern runs a pipeline only after you have merged your changes to the main branch.

 If the test suite fails, your main branch is broken, and everyone who pulls